AVTpepper/Tic-Tac-Toe/README.md

 ![Scoreboard](/assets/images/tic-tac-toe-scoreboard.png)

 - __Game Controls__
     - Here we have our game controls.
-With these buttons you can control the scoreboard and the playing board.
+With these buttons, you can control the scoreboard and the playing board.
 The action of the button is written on the button itself.
-The top button will reset the score and the bottom bottom will start a new round and clear the board.
+The top button will reset the score and the bottom will start a new round and clear the board.

 ![Game Controls](/assets/images/tic-tac-toe-game-controls.png)